Why Debt Ratios Matter More Than You Think

 Before you accept a “no” or a lower approval amount, ask questions.
 Find out exactly how your debt ratio was calculated.
 Ask about credit card limits, rental income calculations, and any income sources that might be getting shortchanged.

 That boring debt ratio number?
-It might just be the key to your next investment property.
+It might just be the key to your next Canadian investment property mortgage.

 Frequently Asked Questions